 Anarchist influence here was dominant right up to 1921.
-An insurgent army led by Nestor Makhno played a central role in defeating the local counter-revolutionary forces and the numerous armies of foreign intervention.
-The Red Army led by Trotsky signed a treaty of cooperation and Lenin talked of giving the Ukraine over as an experiment in building an anarchist society.
-The Makhnovists were hailed as heros of the revolution by the Bolshevik press.
+An insurgent army led by Nestor Makhno played a central role in defeating the local counter-revolutionary forces and the numerous foreign armies of intervention.
+The Red Army led by Trotsky signed a treaty of co-operation and Lenin talked of giving the Ukraine over as an experiment in building an anarchist society.
+The Makhnovists were hailed as heroes of the revolution by the Bolshevik press.

-However as soon as the threat of invasion had been overcome the Bolshevik leadership tore up the treaty and declared war on the Arnarchists as if there were an army of reaction.
+However as soon as the threat of invasion had been overcome the Bolshevik leadership tore up the treaty and declared war on the Anarchists as if they were an army of reaction.
 This stab in the back led to the destruction of the Makhnovist forces at the hands of the same Red Army which attacked the naval base at Kronstadt and murdered the revolutionaries who had been in the forefront of the struggle against the Tsar and the Provisional Government.
-Their "crime" was to resist the new elite and demand workers power and freedom for all revolutionary organisations.
+Their "crime" was to resist the new elite, and demand workers power and freedom for all revolutionary organisations.